vdinovi/Starfox64/writeup.md

 ### 11/20 10:44pm
 * Factored out arwing into its own class.
 Surprisingly went without a hitch.
 * Factored out environment code into its own class.
 * Reworked ship movement and now it looks GREAT!
 Smooth as it could be.

+### 11/22 1:00am
+* Fixed ship controls and made camera follow ship.
+* Reworked environment and added backdrop.
+* Cleaned up a lot of code.